SHOWING 1 - 1 OF 1 RESULTS

 The 628th Air Base Wing and the Naval Support Activity provide installation support services to over 60 mission partners and 90K service members, retirees, and families.
-Approximately, 20% of all jobs in the Charleston Metropolitan area are tied to JB Charleston.
-JB Charleston contributes $11.1 billion annually to the local economy.
+Approximately 20% of all jobs in the Charleston Metropolitan area are tied to Joint Base Charleston.
+Joint Base Charleston contributes $11.1 billion annually to the local economy.

-JB Charleston is a hub for the storage, maintenance, and exporting of military supplies and armored vehicles.
+Joint Base Charleston is a hub for the storage, maintenance, and export of military supplies and armored vehicles.
 Military cargo is loaded aboard Navy pre-positioning ships and supplied around the world.

 The Naval Health Clinic provides health care services to 12K enrollees and 5K naval nuclear students.

-Additionally, the Coast Guard partners with JB Charleston units on river security and law enforcement operations.
+Additionally, the Coast Guard partners with Joint Base Charleston units on river security and law enforcement operations.

 Vehicle insurance in South Carolina is expensive, so be sure to research rates in advance so that you have sufficient funds available.